dann-lam/3-20-2023-HTMLCSS/OLD-README-Guide/OLD_README.md

 * Satisfies all of the preceding acceptance criteria plus the following code improvements:

-  * Application's links all function correctly.
+  * Application's links all function correctly.ddddddddddd

   * Application's CSS selectors and properties are consolidated and organized to follow semantic structure.